k4nfr3/WFP_EDR/README.md

         Print WFP Providers and SubLayers
   -providerID string
         Specify Provider ID with print
+  -providerName string
+        Specify Provider name or part of name with print

 ```
 ## Print all providers and Sublayers
 C:\Temp\hello>wfp_edr.exe -print